nemmart/MarkdownTesting/README.md

 it turns out, with a real word proof system the scalars aren't uniformly distributed.
 Small scalars, such as 1, 2, 4, 8, -1, -2, etc, occur far more frequently than others.
 This means that some Pippenger buckets can have thousands of points, while most only have a few dozen.

-There are some solutions for this that are known, for example assigning multiple threads to larger buckets.
+There are some known solutions for this problem, for example assigning multiple threads to larger buckets.
 But these approaches are complex to implement and if not implemented with great care, there is the potential for timing attacks that could compromise the proof system security.

 We have discovered a solution, which we believe is simple, elegant, and efficient.